NicoloToscani/edge-sentron/README.md

 - **"EdgeSentronTags"** Table Variables;

-These elements are included in a TIA Portal V17 library **"EdgeSentronLibrary"** provided along with the powerlogic-edge application and an application example.
+These elements are included in a TIA Portal V17 library **"EdgeSentronLibrary"** provided along with the edge-sentron application and an application example.

 ### "EdgeSentronLibrary" Library Import